muktita/Web-Backend-Project3/README.md

 ### Configuring Nginx File
 #### Path (/etc/ngnix/sites-enabled/tutorial.txt)

-To utilize the Nginx file we must set it up by 'cd /etc/nginx/sites-enabled' and then 'sudo "${EDITOR:-vi}" tutorial' into the Linux terminal.
+To utilize the Nginx file we must set it up by 'cd /etc/nginx/sites-enabled' and then 'sudo "${EDITOR:-vi}" tutorial' (as described here: https://ubuntu.com/tutorials/install-and-configure-nginx#4-setting-up-virtual-host) into the Linux terminal.
 The second part will allow us to use the Linux terminal to edit the contents of the tutorial file which hosts the configuration of our Nginx settings.
 The named 'tutorial' Nginx configuration file and directories may need to be created before hand, see (https://ubuntu.com/tutorials/install-and-configure-nginx#1-overview) for more details on this process.
 See this (https://nginx.org/en/docs/http/ngx_http_core_module.html#directives) for explanations of Nginx configuration properties including ones like 'server_name.'
 ```
 upstream wordle { server  127.0.0.1:3000; server  127.0.0.1:3001; server 127.0.0.1:3002; }